usnistgov/pyPRISM/README.md

 NIST Disclaimer
 ---------------
-Any identification of commercial or open-source software in these notebooks is done so purely in order to specify the methodology adequately.
+Any identification of commercial or open-source software in this document is done so purely in order to specify the methodology adequately.
 Such identification is not intended to imply recommendation or endorsement by the National Institute of Standards and Technology, nor is it intended to imply